Integrability conditions for space-time stochastic integrals: Theory and applications: An integrability criterion

-\brem[L\'evy bases \citep{Rajput89}] L\'evy bases are originally called infinitely divisible independently scattered random measures in \citep{Rajput89}.
-They are the space-time analogues of processes with independent increments and have attracted interest in several applications in the last few years, see Section \ref{s5} for some examples.
-The precise definition is as follows: Assume that we have $\tilde O_k=\Om\times O^\prime_k$ in the notation of Definition \ref{ranmeas}, where $(O^\prime_k)_{k\in\bbn}$ is a sequence increasing to $\bbr\times E$.
-Set $\cals:=\bigcup_{k=1}^\infty \calb(\bbr^{1+d})|_{O^\prime_k}$.
-Then a \bff{L\'evy basis} $\La$ is a random measure on $\bbr\times E$ with the following additional properties: \benu \item If $(A_n)_{n\in\bbn}$ is a sequence of pairwise disjoint sets in $\cals$, then $(\La(\Om\times A_n))_{n\in\bbn}$ are independent random variables. \item For all $A\in\cals$, $\La(\Om\times A)$ has an infinitely divisible distribution. \eenu
+\begin{Remark}[(L\'evy bases \citep{Rajput89})] L\' evy bases are originally called infinitely divisible independently scattered random measures in \citep{Rajput89}.
+They are the space--time analogues of processes with independent increments and have attracted interest in several applications in the last few years, see Section~\ref{s5} for some examples.
+The precise definition is as follows: Assume that we have $\tilde O_k=\Om\times O^\prime_k$ in the notation of Definition~\ref {ranmeas}, where $(O^\prime_k)_{k\in\bbn}$ is a sequence increasing to $\bbr\times E$.
+Set $\cals:=\bigcup_{k=1}^\infty\calb(\bbr ^{1+d})|_{O^\prime_k}$.
+Then a \textit{L\'evy basis} $\La$ is a random measure on $\bbr\times E$ with the following additional properties: \begin{enumerate}[(2)] \item[(1)] If $(A_n)_{n\in\bbn}$ is a sequence of pairwise disjoint sets in $\cals$, then $(\La(\Om\times A_n))_{n\in\bbn}$ are independent random variables. \item[(2)] For all $A\in\cals$, $\La(\Om\times A)$ has an infinitely divisible distribution. \end{enumerate}

 Note that we have altered the original definition of \citep{Rajput89}: in order to perform stochastic integration, we need to single out one coordinate to be time and introduce a filtration based definition of the integrator $\La$.
-For notational convenience, we will write $\La(A)$ instead of $\La(\Om\times A)$ in the following.
-As shown in \citep[Proposition~2.1 and Lemma~2.3]{Rajput89}, $\La$ induces a characteristic triplet $(B,C,\nu)$ w.r.t. some truncation function $\tau$ via the L\'evy-Khintchine formula:
+For notational convenience, we will write $\La (A)$ instead of $\La(\Om\times A)$ in the following.
+As shown in \citep{Rajput89}, Proposition 2.1 and Lemma~2.3, $\La$ induces a characteristic triplet $(B,C,\nu)$ w.r.t. some truncation function $\tau$ via the L\'evy--Khintchine formula:

 It is natural to ask how this notion of characteristics compares with Theorem~\ref{candec}.
-Obviously, $\La$ is an orthogonal random measure.
+Obviously, $\La$~is an orthogonal random measure.
 In order that $\La$ has different times of discontinuity, it suffices by independence to assume that $\La$ has no fixed times of discontinuity.
-In this case, recalling the construction in the proof of Theorem~\ref{candec} and using \citep[Theorem~3.2]{Sato04} together with \citep[Theorem~II.4.15]{Jacod03}, one readily sees that the two different definitions of characteristics agree in the natural filtration of $\La$.
-In particular, the canonical decomposition of $\La$ determines its L\'evy-It\^o decomposition as derived in \citep{Pedersen03}.
+In this case, recalling the construction in the proof of Theorem~\ref{candec} and using \citep{Sato04}, Theorem 3.2, together with \citep{Jacod03}, Theorem II.4.15, one readily sees that the two different definitions of characteristics agree in the natural filtration of $\La $.
+In particular, the canonical decomposition of $\La$ determines its L\'evy--It\^o decomposition as derived in \citep{Pedersen03}.\looseness=-1